ValentinBootz/jira-analysis/README.md

 ## Installing Dashboard Items / Gadgets

  1. After logging in to Jira, create or open a project
- 2. At the top right of the page, click `Dashboard > Manage dashboards`
+ 2. At the top left of the page, click `Dashboard > Manage dashboards`
  3. Create or open a dashboard and click `Add gadget` button
  4. Select and add your dashboard item